 - Open the Microsoft Translator app → Tap the settings icon at the bottom right.

-- Now, tap Safari Translation Language → Select your preferred language.
+- Now, tap Safari Translation Language → Select your preferred languages.

-There you go!
-This is how you can translate Safari webpages on iPhone to your preferred language.
+Thanks to the embedded translation feature, you can now easily translate a webpage in Safari without leaving the website.
 You can also use Google Lens on your Mac to translate text from images.
-Got more questions?
-Share them in the comments below.
+What’s your preferred language to consume content?
+Let me know in the comments below.